For latest PDF version, see here.

 Honors: Magna Cum Laude

-The Two Revolutions: A History of Transgender Networking Online (In Progress).
+The Two Revolutions: A History of the Transgender Internet (Under Review with NYU Press).

 Dame-Griff, Avery.
 “Herding the ‘Performing Elephants:’ Using Computational Methods to Study Usenet.”
 Internet Histories: Digital Technology, Culture and Society.
-Accepted.
+Forthcoming.

 Dame, Avery.
 “Mapping the Territory: Archiving the Trans Website in an Age of Search.”
 Transgender Studies Quarterly 3, no. 3-4 (2016): 628-636.